 It is a primitive form of a conifer, but produces fruits rather than cones like traditional conifers.
 It was supposedly grown in churchyards over the graves of the plague victims, to help purify and protect them.

 The Irish Yew can grow in either full sunlight, partial shade or full shade and in either a sheltered or exposed spot in your garden.
 So long as the soil it is planted in is well draining, it can thrive in all soils, including difficult chalk.
-A slow growing hedge, the Irish Yew can take anywhere between twenty to fifty years to reach its maximum height of up to 12 metres and up to 4 metres wide.

 The beauty of this hedge is that there is no particular preferred time to prune it, and you don’t necessarily have to.
 You can of course trim and shape it into whatever shape you desire.
 It is an extremely hardy plant that can tolerate a lot, and makes for the perfect ornamental visual in your manicured garden.